Josef8852/markdown-portfolio/_includes/04-lists.md

-Replace this with a list of your favorite things.
+# Here is a list of my favourite things:
+- Long walkes on the beach
+- Disko dancing
+- Open source
+- Leaning Git and GitHub